nanos/FediFetcher/README.md

 There are many way to configure and run FediFetcher, including as GitHub Action, cron job, container, or even from a Windows computer using the Task Schedule.
 None of these require CLI/SSH access to your Mastodon server.

-For full details please [see the Documentation](https://github.com/nanos/FediFetcher/wiki)
+For full details please [see the Documentation](https://github.com/nanos/FediFetcher/wiki).

+## Alternatives

+If you don't want to run a python script, but still want to see missing replies in your timeline, the Chrome or FireFox extension [Substitoot](https://substitoot.kludge.guru) might be helpful.

 ## Acknowledgments